 One of the most common reactions people have when I talk about my work in addressing passive-aggressive behavior is an impassioned, “Passive aggression is so frustrating!
 I can’t stand passive-aggressive people!” followed up by a quick and more sheepish, “Wait, what exactly is passive aggression again?”

-In truth, there is a lot of confusion out there about the differences between outright aggression—defined as a spontaneous, unplanned act of anger that aims to hurt or destroy someone or something (Long, Long and Whitson, 2009)—and passive aggression, a far more deliberate, yet covert way of expressing anger in a way that subtly but surely “gets back at” someone.
-Whereas the aggressive person often acts on impulse and regrets his behavior in short order, the passive aggressive person typically derives genuine pleasure out of frustrating others —hence the term, angry smile.
+In truth, there is a lot of confusion out there about the differences between outright aggression—defined as a spontaneous, unplanned act of anger that aims to hurt or destroy someone or something (Long, Long, and Whitson, 2009)—and passive aggression, a far more deliberate yet covert way of expressing anger in a way that subtly but surely “gets back at” someone.
+Whereas the aggressive person often acts on impulse and regrets his behavior in short order, the passive-aggressive person typically derives genuine pleasure out of frustrating other—hence the term "angry smile."

-Husband’s Aggressive Request: “The least you could do is pick up my f*@%ing dry cleaning!
+Husband’s Aggressive Request: “The least you could do is pick up my f*cking dry cleaning!
 And don’t forget this time like you did last week!
 Damn it—you never do anything right around here!”

 Husband’s Assertive Request: "Will you please pick up my dry cleaning for me on your way home tonight?"

-For more information on making positive choices in anger expression and changing passive aggressive behavior, please check out The Angry Smile: The Psychology of Passive Aggressive Behavior in Families, Schools, and Workplaces, 2nd ed., or visit www.signewhitson.com for online and live training opportunities.
+For more information on making positive choices in anger expression and changing passive-aggressive behavior, please check out The Angry Smile: The Psychology of Passive Aggressive Behavior in Families, Schools, and Workplaces, 2nd ed., or visit signewhitson.com for online and live training opportunities.